 Let’s dig into what each of these offers and why you should consider using them.

 Incidentally, if you’re wondering about the name, it’s an allusion to Entrance / gaining entry, and it ties in with two other name changes a little while ago – all the privacy-focused services in Microsoft 365 are now under the “Priva” name, and all the compliance features are under the Purview name.

 Microsoft Entra Permissions Management

-I set it up for one of my clients (who are only using Azure) and it’s fairly straightforward to get started with.
-Obviously, it’ll have the most appeal for larger businesses with many administrators, especially when they’re using two or three clouds.
-The problem EPM helps address is definitely an issue (ever heard of a breach of a cloud instance due to lax permissions?) and it’s nearly impossible to do manually.
+I set it up for one of my clients (who only uses Azure), and it’s fairly straightforward to start with.
+Obviously, it’ll appeal to larger businesses with many administrators, especially when they’re using two or three clouds.
+The problem EPM helps address is definitely an issue (ever heard of a breach of a cloud instance due to lax permissions?), and it’s nearly impossible to do manually.
 Having this automated tool gives you a visual way to see the gap between granted and used permissions, and that’s very helpful:

 Permission Creep Index heatmap

 EPM is free during the preview – note that it’s not GDPR compliant at the moment and hence is not available in the EU, something that Microsoft will fix before it becomes generally available.